The Maps SDK for iOS uses a pay-as-you-go pricing model.

 How usage and billing work under the pay-as-you-go model

 - The Google Maps Platform APIs are billed by SKU.

 - Usage is tracked for each Product SKU, and an API may have more than one Product SKU.

 - Cost is calculated by: SKU Usage x Price per each use.

 - For each billing account, for qualifying Google Maps Platform SKUs, a $200 USD Google Maps Platform credit is available each month, and automatically applied to the qualifying SKUs.

 SKU: Mobile Native Dynamic Maps

-A Google map object in a Maps SDK for Android mobile application.
+A Google map object in a Maps SDK for iOS mobile application.

 |MONTHLY VOLUME RANGE

 A single map load is accrued for each instantiation of a